 At its core, it consists of a physical or digital board with three columns (To Do, In progress, Done) and tasks listed as story cards.
-Every card will be pulled from left to right, until it gets done and leaves the workflow.
+Every card will be pulled from left to right until it gets done.
+Finally, they will leave the workflow.

 More advanced ones includes workflow limits and priority lanes for urgent tasks.